LensPlaysGames/LensorOS/README.md

 `cmake .` \
 `make`

-This will generate a `.efi` file from the kernel source code within the `kernel/bin` directory.
+This final step will generate `kernel.elf` within the `kernel/bin` directory, ready to be used in a boot usb or formatted into an image.

 If you are familiar with CMake, this might look *slightly* strange to you (namely the second `cmake` command). \
 See the [CMake bug](#cmake-bug) section for more details on why it is needed, and maybe you have an even better fix.

-NOTE: One only needs to run `make` for the bootloader once. \
-Following that, simply using the `bootloader` target will be sufficient to build the bootloader.

 If building for real hardware, ensure to remove `-DQEMU` from CMakeLists.txt. \
 This allows for the hardware timers to be used to their full potential (asking QEMU for 1000hz interrupts from multiple devices overloads the emulator and guest time falls behind drastically; to counter-act this, very slow frequency periodic interrupts are setup as to allow the emulator to process them accordingly, allowing for accurate time-keeping even in QEMU).